 During the present study, multiple infections were observed.
 Similar observations were reported earlier for cattle and goat in Burkina Faso (Belem et al., 2001; Belem et al., 2005) ; for sheep and goats in Ghana (Abdul-Rahman et al., 2022) ; for cows, buffaloes, and goats in Nepal (Tamang and Sukupayo, 2022) ; for sheep and goats in Ethiopia (Dabasa et al., 2017).
 These multiple infestations appeared to be common, which should raise particular interest in studying the pathological impact of parasite associations on animals.

-5. Conclusion
+5. Conclusion and Recommendations

 The Overall high prevalence of gastrointestinal parasites in the livestock markets is a serious health problem.
 The coexistence of protozoan and helminth underscores the need for integrated parasite management approaches that combine improved hygiene, regular veterinary inspection and awareness campaigns targeting traders, herders, and market authorities.
 In addition, the detection of zoonotic taxa such as Giardia, Cryptosporidium, Trichostrongylus and Fasciola highlights the importance of adopting a One Health perspective to reduce transmission risks between animals and humans.